|

 While seen but rarely on the screen, the matriarch of the Chan family, Charlie Chan's honorable

-great man is a great woman," applies in the case of Mrs. Charles Chan.
-Although she appeared, often quite briefly, in only
+every great man is a great woman," applies in the case of Mrs. Charles Chan.
+Although she appeared, often quite briefly,

 usually by her loving husband.